this is your time.

 When are residencies offered?

-We are currently accepting applications for residencies during the fall of 2018; please indicate which session(s) you prefer on the application form.
+We are currently accepting applications for residencies during the winter and spring of 2019; please indicate which session(s) you prefer on the application form.
+Applications are accepted on a rolling basis.
+Notifications of acceptance or non-acceptance will be given 30 days before the start of each session.

 How are residencies structured?